Chooladeva/SQL_Project_Portfolio/E commerce Public Data Analysis/README.md

 ---

 ## Dataset Source
-The dataset is derived from a publicly available e-commerce dataset (Brazilian marketplace style), containing:
+The dataset is derived from Kaggle, containing:

 - Customers
 - Orders